JeremyBYU/polylidar-realsense/README.md

 2. Create more gaps between points which increases triangle average size.
 The true planarity (normal) of a triangle is more apparent the larger the triangle is in relation to sensor noise.

 Imagine a ground triangle with 1cm edge lengths with a height noise of 1 cm.
 The noise dominates the triangle and makes the normal of the triangle not planar.
 Now image 5 cm edge lengths with same 1cm height noise.
 The noise makes less of a difference and it appears to be more flat.

+## Notes on L515

+Uses solid state lidar technology.

+1. Does *not* work in sunlight!
+2. Very precise (low noise) and accurate in indoor areas with no sunlight.
+3. Does not work well on matte black items
+4. Brand new sensor with a few bugs and issues
+5. Does not work well on angled surfaces.
+In other words it works best on flat surface directory in front of it.